Table of Contents

 The earliest form of cosmetics and make-up appeared in ancient Egypt and can be dated back to almost 4000 years BC.

 The trend of putting make-up caught on and both men and women enjoyed highlighting their faces with it.
 Egyptians used henna and red ochre for their hands and faces.
 They also enjoyed drawing thick black lines with kohl that gave them their unique look.

 Green was one of the most popular and fashionable colors for makeup in Egypt.
 Green eye shadow was made from Malachite and was used with other pigments to create stunning looks.

-The Ancient Egyptians were responsible for hundreds of inventions that we commonly use and take for granted in the modern world.
+The Ancient Egyptians were responsible for many inventions that we commonly use and take for granted in the modern world.
 Their ingenuity advanced human civilization in many aspects, from medicine to crafts and leisure.
 Today, most of their inventions have been modified and continue to be used across the world.